techzizou/Object-Detection/README.md

-# Object Detection using Tensorflow 1.x
+# Object Detection using Tensorflow 1.x (For Mask Detection)

 Train an SSD model for Object Detection using Tensorflow 1.x